Amid crises, rural roots anchor Southern Baptists' president

 'The thing that sticks out to me is just authenticity,' said Callagher, who is Catholic.
 'He lives his faith, and as Christians we have a lot of common ground.'

-In addition to such in-person contacts, Barber maintains an active Twitter presence.
-Just in the last week, he posted pictures of his cows, debated biblical qualifications for church leaders and shared SBC plans for Hurricane Ian relief.
+In addition to such in-person contacts, Barber maintains an active presence on Twitter, where he has 20,000 followers and interacts with supporters and critics alike.
+Just in the last week, he posted pictures and videos of his cows, debated biblical qualifications for church leaders and shared SBC plans for Hurricane Ian relief.

-Barber and his family live in a church-owned parsonage, but last year they bought 107 acres of land where they're raising their Santa Gertrudis beef cattle.
+Barber and his family live in a church-owned parsonage, but last year they bought 107 acres of land where they're raising their Santa Gertrudis beef cattle and where they intend to build a home when it becomes more affordable.

+'If something happened to me, my wife would not only lose her husband but she'd lose her house, because that house goes with my job,' he said of the parsonage.
+'So we started making a more permanent plan at this stage of our lives.'

+For now, they keep a recreational vehicle with a generator on the property, providing a convenient place for a cold drink or a hot shower.

 In a recent sermon, Barber joked that a boyhood job chopping cotton and hoeing soybeans was what inspired him to go into ministry.
-Asked on the drive back from the livestock show if he's now enjoying life as a farm owner, Barber smiled.
+Asked on the drive back from the livestock show if he's now enjoying life as a farm owner, Barber smiled and nodded.

 Associated Press religion coverage receives support through the AP's collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.